-In the GroupWise Admin console, connect to a domain where the MTA will communicate with the Monitor Agent for the purpose of gathering accounting data.
+In the GroupWise Administration Console, connect to a domain where the MTA will communicate with the Monitor Agent for the purpose of gathering accounting data.

 Create an external GroupWise domain.

-For background information about external GroupWise domains, see Section 11.2, Using an External Domain to Connect GroupWise Systems.
+For background information about external GroupWise domains, see Using an External Domain to Connect GroupWise Systems.